-Supplies Distributors and its subsidiaries act as master distributors of various IPS and other products and, pursuant to a transaction management services agreement between us and Supplies Distributors, we provide transaction management and fulfillment services to Supplies Distributors and its subsidiaries.
-In addition to our equity investment in Supplies Distributors, we have also provided Supplies Distributors with a subordinated loan that, as of December 31, 2009, had an outstanding balance of \$5.0 million.
+We conduct a portion of our Retail model business services through Supplies Distributors and its subsidiaries, which act as master distributors of various IPS and other products.
+We conduct a portion of our Retail model business services through transaction management services agreement under which PFS provides transaction management and fulfillment services to Supplies Distributors and its subsidiaries.
+In addition to our equity investment in Supplies Distributors, we have also provided Supplies Distributors with a subordinated loan that, as of December 31, 2010, had an outstanding balance of \$4.3 million.

-Supplies Distributors has paid us dividends of \$2.1 million and \$3.0 million in 2009 and 2008, respectively.
-Supplies Distributors has received lender approval to pay dividends of approximately \$3.0 million in 2010, and to reduce its subordinated debt to us by \$0.8 million, but pursuant to the terms of its amended credit agreements, is restricted from paying further cash dividends without the prior approval of its lenders.
+Supplies Distributors paid us dividends of \$2.9 million and \$2.1 million in 2010 and 2009, respectively.
+Supplies Distributors has received lender approval to pay dividends of approximately \$1.9 million in 2011, and to reduce its subordinated debt to us by \$0.8 million, but pursuant to the terms of its amended credit agreements, is restricted from paying further cash dividends without the prior approval of its lenders.
 In addition, no distribution may be made if, after giving effect thereto, Supplies Distributors or its subsidiaries be in noncompliance with its financial covenants under its current facilities.